antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **SHOULD NOT** be created in isolation, and we **SHOULD** use our own APIs

-API creators SHOULD be also be API consumers, this is the quickest and easiest way to validate our APIs do what it should.
+API creators **SHOULD** be also be API consumers, this is the quickest and easiest way to validate our APIs do what it should.

-API creators SHOULD also take part in any discussions on the needs of an API.
+API creators **SHOULD** also take part in any discussions on the needs of an API.
 This reinforces *why* the API is needed and helps ensures these needs are met.

-Wherever possible, APIs should be implemented in a real system, usually online.
+Wherever possible, APIs **SHOULD** be implemented in a real system, usually online.
 Again this highlights any problems in using an API and ensuring APIs are practical, if not *nice* to use.

 Sources: